- Dit event is voorbij.

 After the British mandate for Palestine had expired, the state of Israel was declared in 1948.
-The Arabs, who had been against the influx of Jews for decades, promptly declared war on the new state, which lead to the First Arab-Israeli war.
+The neighboring Arab countries, whose populations had been against the influx of Jews for decades, promptly declared war on the new state, which lead to the First Arab-Israeli war.
 Of course we will discuss the significance of these important developments in depth.

 - The Cold War and the period between 1991 and now

-The United States did not support the attack, and exercised its influence in the area.
-The Soviet Union also intervened in the politics of the Middle East in search of influence.
-The Soviets supported different countries in their Arab-nationalist aspirations, to which the United States reacted again.
+The United States did, afraid their allies might ruin American pro-Arab efforts, not support the attack, and exercised its influence in the area.
+At an earlier stage the Soviet Union also intervened in the politics of the Middle East in search of influence.
+The Soviets supported several countries in their Arab-nationalist aspirations, that had a strong socialist component, popular at that moment in time – to which the United States reacted again.
 The Cold War in the Middle East had started.

 During this last lecture we will discuss the significance of the wars that Israel has waged for the current situation in the Middle East.
 We see how after 11 September 2001 our idea about the Islamic world has completely changed.